regenix/regenix/documentation/README.md

 fast and effective development with REST architecture.

 #### How use documentation ?
-If you are seeing this article via GitHub for learning about Regenix, stop it!
+If you are reading this article via GitHub for learning about Regenix, stop it!
 To learn about the framework, use your web-server and an installed copy of Regenix.

 Regenix has a special application - `.documentation` and you can open it by using